likon-francis/codex/README.md

 The Document Analyzer accepts PDF, Word or text files.
 A small React portal in `frontend/` lets you select the backend URL, upload a document with an optional prompt and analysis type, then view the returned analysis.
-The `analysis_type` may be `cv` or `tender` to apply built-in system prompts.
-Uploaded files are written to an `uploads/` directory on the backend and results are stored in the same SQLite database that holds customer and visitor records.
+The `analysis_type` may be `cv` or `tender` to apply built-in system prompts (available via the new `/analysis-presets` endpoint).
+Uploaded files are written to an `uploads/` directory on the backend and results are stored in the same SQLite database that holds customer and visitor records, including a timestamp for when each upload was analyzed.
 Text extraction is handled using **PyPDF2** and **python-docx**.
 The OpenRouter API key is read from the `OPENROUTER_API_KEY` environment variable or the default in `backend/analyzer.py`.

 The IoT module now exposes simple MQTT helper endpoints so that external